mcthuesen/MobilePay-PoS-v10/docs/index.md

 * The Error messages are more informative
 * There are changes to the payment flow
 * There is a new ID-structure
-* Documentation is live through a developer website (using OpenAPI standards)
+* Documentation is live through a developer website (using OpenAPI standards) and GitHub
 * Certification will be done automatically

-# Payment option detection
+## Payment option detection

 There are three ways in MobilePay PoS for a terminal/client to become aware that MobilePay has be chosen as the payment option: